 By 1861 Robert had returned to live at home with his parents at Front Row, Cassop.
 He was now a butcher.
 In August 1861 Robert gave evidence at the Durham Crown Court in the case of a dispute over the sale of a pig which died shortly after the sale.
 Robert testified that the pig was diseased as seen in its liver & lungs & must have been so prior to the sale.
 (Durham County Advertiser, August 9th, 1861)

 Robert married Mary Ann Brown in April-June 1866, the marriage being registered at Sunderland.
-Mary Ann was born c1840 at Sacriston, the daughter of Dorothy & Benjamin Brown, a butcher.
+Mary Ann was born at Sacriston & christened May 3rd, 1840 at Chester-le-Street, the daughter of Dorothy & Benjamin Brown, a butcher.

 By 1871 Robert & Mary were living at High St, Sherburn, where Robert continued to be a butcher.
 They had a 4 year old son Benjamin Brown Crosby who they included on the census, but he was in fact visiting his grandparents at Front St, Cassop.
 Living with them was an apprentice butcher, Thomas Hutchinson.